OrchardCMS/OrchardCore/src/docs/community/jean-thierry-community-award/README.md

 - Post about it under the Orchard Core social media.
 - [Lombiq](https://lombiq.com/) provides free custom domain usage on [DotNest](https://dotnest.com/), publicizing the winner in Lombiq's media, and a year of sponsorship similar to [other open source contributors and projects](https://lombiq.com/open-source).

-If your company works with Orchard Core and would like to incentivize community members, please let us know about what else you can add!
+If your company works with Orchard Core and would like to incentivize community members, please let us know what else you can add!

 ## Winners of the Jean-Thierry Kéchichian Community Award